openstack/releases/doc/source/reference/process.rst

 #.
 On release day freeze all other release activity by holding stable branch
    releases while coordinated release is underway.

 #.
+On Tuesday ask the infra team to prepare and merge the temporary semaphore
+   removal patch to speed up the release notes publishing at release day.

+#.
 Few hours before approving the release patch ensure that all the available
    release note landing pages are present
    (example: https://review.opendev.org/c/openstack/releases/+/786374)::

       tools/add_release_note_links.sh $SERIES

 #.
-On release day, approve the final release patch created earlier.
-Before
+On release day (around 10:00 UTC), approve the final release patch created
-   merging the patch ensure that used infras are operational, you can do that by looking at https://status.python.org/ and by asking to our infra team how is the situation of the openstack infra.
+   earlier.
+Before merging the patch ensure that used infras are operational, you can do that by looking at https://status.python.org/ and by asking to our infra team how is the situation of the openstack infra.

    .. note::